 Damon and I enjoyed a one night stay in the Waldorf Astoria Edinburgh - The Caledonian Hotel.
 We’ve stayed in the hotel, based in Scotland’s capital city of Edinburgh, a couple of times.
 This trip was based around a 5 course tasting menu at the Pompadour restaurant on the hotel’s mezzanine floor.

 We stayed in a King Premier Room on one occasion and the Billy Garioch Suite on another.
-This time, we were upgraded to a One Bedroom Suite (The St John Suite - Room 66) so we’ll be reviewing that in this article, along with the hotel’s amenities and restaurants.
+This time, we spent £194.25 total for the night and we were upgraded to a One Bedroom Suite (The St John Suite - Room 66).
+We’ll be reviewing that in this article, along with the hotel’s amenities and restaurants.

 A Brief History Of The Hotel

 The Waldorf Astoria Edinburgh - The Caledonian is a historic hotel which first opened its doors back in 1903.
 Initially, the hotel was part of the Princes Street Railway Station.
 You can see remnants of this in the existing building.
 The three original stone arches, now acting as the hotels’ entryway, used to act as the gateway to the station complex.
 The station’s clock now hangs on the wall of the Peacock Alley lounge which used to be the station’s main concourse and ticket office.

 Hilton International acquired the hotel, known as ‘The Caledonian’ at the time, in 2000.
 And, after a refurbishment in 2011, it became part of Hilton’s luxury Waldorf Astoria brand.

 The hotel is perfectly situated at the west end of Princes Street in Edinburgh.

 Due to its central location, there are a tonne of activities, shops and restaurants in walking distance:

 The city centre is extremely well connected by public transport.
 Here are some options: